Dualizable tensor categories: Outlook

 The cobordism hypothesis provides an $SO(k)$ action on the space of $k$-dualizable objects of any symmetric monoidal $n$-category.
 (Here, the `space of $k$-dualizable objects' means the maximal sub-$n$-groupoid on those objects.)
 This action arises as follows: the space of such objects is homotopy equivalent to the space of $k$-dimensional $k$-framed local field theories, and there is an $SO(k)$ action on those field theories by rotating the framing.
 In particular, we obtain an $SO(2)$ action on the space of finite tensor categories, and an $SO(3)$ action on the space of separable tensor categories.
 We can therefore look for finite tensor categories with $SO(2)$ homotopy fixed point structures, which would provide oriented categorified 2-dimensional field theories, or for separable tensor categories with $SO(3)$ homotopy fixed point structures, which would provide oriented 3-dimensional field theories.

 The $SO(2)$ action on finite tensor categories is simple to describe on objects: the 1-cell of $SO(2)$ takes a tensor category $\cC \in \TC$ to the Serre automorphism of $\cC$.
 Recall that the Serre automorphism is the bimodule associated to the double dual.
 By definition, a \emph{pivotal} structure on a finite tensor category is a monoidal trivialization of the double dual.
 A priori, that trivialization does not quite provide the tensor category with the structure of an $SO(2)$ homotopy fixed point, but it does provide the weaker structure of an $\Omega S^2$ homotopy fixed point, where $\Omega S^2$ acts via the map $\Omega S^2 \ra \Omega BSO(2) \simeq SO(2)$.
-Nevertheless: \begin{mainconj} Every pivotal fusion category in characteristic zero admits the structure of an $SO(2)$ homotopy fixed point, and therefore provides the structure of a combed 3-dimensional local field theory. \end{mainconj}
+Nevertheless: \begin{mainconj} Every pivotal fusion category in characteristic zero admits the structure of an $SO(2)$ homotopy fixed point, and therefore provides the structure of a combed 3-dimensional local field theory. \end{mainconj} \nid (A combed 3-manifold is one equipped with a nonvanishing vector field.)

 A pivotal tensor category has a chosen trivialization of the double dual; by squaring that trivialization, there is a chosen trivialization of the quadruple dual, and therefore of the bimodule associated to the quadruple dual.
 But any finite tensor category has a canonical trivialization of that quadruple dual bimodule, namely the Radford equivalence.
 A \emph{spherical} structure on a finite tensor category (with absolutely simple unit) is a pivotal structure whose square is the Radford equivalence.
 When the tensor category is semisimple, this notion agrees with the classical notion of sphericality (a condition on the quantum trace of the pivotal structure), but this notion of sphericality as a square root of the Radford equivalence is the correct generalization to non-semisimple finite tensor categories.